That's Showbiz Baby: the Tour

-That's Showbiz Baby: the Tour is the first headlining concert tour held by the English singer Jade, in support of her debut solo studio album, That's Showbiz Baby (2025).
-The tour commenced on 7 October 2025 in Dublin, Ireland, and will conclude on 18 March 2026 in Hamburg, Germany.
+That's Showbiz Baby: the Tour was the first headlining concert tour held by the English singer Jade, in support of her debut solo studio album, That's Showbiz Baby (2025).
+The tour commenced on 7 October 2025 in Dublin, Ireland, and it concluded on 18 March 2026 in Hamburg, Germany.

 Announcements

 On 14 May 2025, in connection to the album's announcement, Jade revealed a concert tour of the same name, with dates in the United Kingdom and Ireland, commencing on 7 October 2025.
 On 22 September 2025, during an interview on Late Night with Seth Meyers, Jade announced the tour would expand to include North America and mainland Europe, with the new legs scheduled for February and March 2026, respectively.
 At the time of the announcement, only the dates were revealed, with further details such as ticket sales yet to be disclosed.
 A day later, the dates were announced on all socials.

 DJ Adam Theo was announced as supporting act for concerts in Ireland and the UK.
 British girl group Say Now served as support act during the 22 October concert.